Amazon (NASDAQ:AMZN) HEFFX Technical Outlook

 Commodity Channel Index (CCI)

 The CCI shows overbought (above 100) and oversold (below -100) areas.
-The current value of the CCI is 122.This is an overbought reading.
+The current value of the CCI is 107.This is an overbought reading.
 However, a signal isn’t generated until the indicator crosses below 100.
-The last signal was a sell 11 period(s) ago.
+The last signal was a sell 12 period(s) ago.

 MACD